-Start your engine and a multitude of dashboard lights will come on and, after a few seconds, go off again… except that sometimes they don’t.
+Start your car engine and a variety of dashboard symbols will come on – the engine management light, the battery light, the ABS warning light, the oil warning light – and, after a few seconds, go off again… except that sometimes they don’t.

 This indicates a mechanical fault with the engine, or a problem with the ECU, the electronic Engine Control Unit.
 The engine may fail (expensive and potentially dangerous) or it may enter a limp-home mode that will get you to a place of safety but no more.

 This indicates a fault with the braking system, and the consequences hardly need spelling out.
 At the very least you may lose servo assistance, making the brakes extremely heavy to operate, and at worst the brakes could fail completely.
 An ABS lamp indicates the Automatic Braking System has a fault, making skidding under braking more likely.

 Practically all modern cars use power steering, and if this fails the steering will become extremely heavy, so that it’s difficult or impossible to control the car safely.
 You may be able to manoeuvre it to a safe position at low speeds, with effort, but it will be dangerous to drive at normal speeds.